nicholaskarlson/Intro_Matrix_Algebra/README.md

 The textbook will start by covering the following topics:

 1. Introduction to Matrices
-2. Matrix Operations
+2. Introduction to Python for Matrix Manipulation
-3. Introduction to Python Programming
+3. More on Python Programming

 ## Contributing